WindJammer6/8.-Star-Wars-Data-Analysis-Python/README.md

 _Analysis of Task 7 and Task 7.5 bar graphs_

 General ranking of the Star Wars movies by fans and those who are not fans of Star Trek are the same.
-However, there is a pattern of the difference between the ranking of the top 3 Star Wars movies and the bottom 3 is more significant for those who are fans of Star Trek and those who are not fans of Star Trek (could this be that fans of Star Trek prefer watching the Star Wars movies 4, 5 and 6 more than those who aren't Star Trek fans due to similarities of movies 4, 5, 6 and Star Trek movies?)
+However, there is a pattern of the difference between the ranking of the top 3 Star Wars movies and the bottom 3 being more significant for those who are fans of Star Trek and those who are not fans of Star Trek (could this be that fans of Star Trek prefer watching the Star Wars movies 4, 5 and 6 more than those who aren't Star Trek fans due to similarities of movies 4, 5, 6 and Star Trek movies?)

 <br>